 Yes, you can!
 Visit our online store to purchase an electronic gift card.

 I have an event coming up.
 Do you take special orders?

-You can order bagels, lox platters, coffee boxes and pastries from our catering menu with a $30 minimum.
+You can order bagels, lox platters, coffee boxes and pastries from our online store.
 We appreciate 48+ hours notice for orders with 3+ dozen bagels.
-To see the menu and place an order online, click here (24 hours notice for online orders, please).
 Delivery available in the East Side and Downtown areas of Providence.

 my non-profit has an event coming up. can you donate product/gift cards?

 We are happy to donate unsold product or gift cards to organizations that align with our values and mission, and only for fundraising purposes.
 Making delicious food costs us money and time and contrary to popular belief, food donations are not tax-deductible for us.
 Send us an email with details about your event and organization, and we'll contribute if it is a good fit for us.